TeamCharles/StyleGuide/README.md

 The background color for all pages for Bangazon! websites or application should default to white.

 The development team should use the [Bootstrap 3 CSS Library](https://getbootstrap.com/) classes to style web applications.

+---

+## Typography

+Any Bangazon! application should default to using Helvetica Neue, Helvetica, Arial, or another sans-serif font.
+Comic sans is strictly prohibited in any Bangazon! communications.

+---

+## Page Layouts